web3infra-foundation/mega/README.md

 ## Quick Try Monorepo Engine with Docker

-For now, we are provide the run monorepo engine with docker, you can try it with the following steps:
+For now, the monorepo engine could be deployed on your host machine or insulated into containers.
+For deploying through docker, follow the steps below:

 1. Clone the project and build the docker images
 ```bash